tosmi-ansible/ansible-pipeline-demo/README.md

    automatically merged into the *PROD* branch.

-This is just a very simple implementation of a possible pipeline but we thinks it demonstrates the basic building blocks required.
+This is just a very simple implementation of a possible pipeline but we think it demonstrates the basic building blocks required.

 ## Why OpenShift?